Subin-Vidhu/2024/Programming with Google Go Specialization/Getting Started with Go/Readme.md

     - Requires an interpreter to be installed on the computer to run the code. eg. Python, Ruby, etc.

+- Efficiency vs. Ease of Use:

+    - Compiled languages are generally faster than interpreted languages because the code is translated all at once.
+Interpreted languages are easier to use because they do not require a separate compilation step.

+- Go is a compiled language, which means that it is translated into machine code before it is run.
+This makes it faster than interpreted languages like Python or Ruby.
+But it has some of the ease of use of an interpreted language because it has a garbage collector and built-in support for concurrency.

+    - Garbage Collector: A program that automatically frees up memory that is no longer needed.

+    - Where should memory be allocated?
+Stack or Heap?

+        - Stack:

+            - Memory is allocated on the stack when a function is called.
+It is automatically freed when the function returns.

+        - Heap:

+            - Memory is allocated on the heap when a variable is created with the `new` keyword.
+It is not automatically freed, so it must be freed manually.

+    - When can memory be deallocated?

+        - Memory can be deallocated when it is no longer needed.
+This can happen when a variable goes out of scope or when a program exits.

 - Source Code:

     - The code that you write in a high-level language.